jwalton/rust-book-abridged/docs/ch10/ch10-02-traits.md

 impl Summary for NewsArticle {}
 ```

-Default implementations are allowed to call other methods on the trait.
+Default implementations are allowed to call other methods on the same trait.
 This allows a trait to provide a lot of functionality while only requiring implementers to implement part of the trait:

 ```rust
 pub trait Summary {